 WADING POOLS - (Kiddie pools)

-No pets or animals of any kind may be kept in the residence halls, with the exception of non-poisonous, non-walking fish in aquariums, seeing eye dogs, guide dogs and simian aids.
+No pets or animals of any kind may be kept in the residence halls, with the exception of non-poisonous, non-walking fish in aquariums, service animals as defined by the Americans with Disabilities Act Amendments 2008, or approved assistance animals.
+Prior approval of an assistance animal is required by the Disability Services Center.
+For more information and request for documentation guidelines, please contact 207-780-4706.
 The University is not responsible for the loss or harm to any fish due to interruptions in power services.

-1. All flyers posted on "general use" bulletin boards on the Gorham or Portland campuses must be stamped by the Campus Involvement and Activities office, the Office of Student Involvement, or the Dean of Student Life Office.
+1. All flyers posted on "general use" bulletin boards on the Gorham or Portland campuses must be stamped by the Student Activities Office.
 The original may be stamped and then copies made.
 All postings must include name and contact information of the sponsoring individual or organization.

 2. Student Group Flyers: The student group posting the flyer must be an active group on campus, recognized by either the BSO or any administrative offices on campus (for those groups who have not achieved club/organization status as of yet).
 Flyers may not contain images or references to alcohol or other drugs unless educationally related to the event.